-- Place the aluminum foil back on the baking dish and return to the oven for another 30 minutes.
+- Lastly, remove the dish from the oven again, add the sesame seeds, stir, and return to the oven for 30 minutes.

-- Once cooked, remove from oven, and allow to cool for five minutes.
+- Remove from oven, and allow to cool for five minutes.
 Sprinkle with chopped, fresh parsley and sesame seeds.
-Serve immediately.
+Serve.

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook! @lordbyronskitchen | #lordbyronskitchen